| The Fallpublished by Little, Brown in UK and US (2003) Winner of the Boardman-Tasker Prize for Mountaineering

 enough technical detail for plenty of passages to be about mountaineering,

+and nothing but.
 The Fall is a memory novel, with strands set in the present, the

 Forties, Sixties, Seventies and Eighties – narratives whose